mac-can/SerialCAN/README.md

 uranus@uv-pc007linux:~/Projects/CAN/Drivers/SerialCAN$ make all
 uranus@uv-pc007linux:~/Projects/CAN/Drivers/SerialCAN$ sudo make install
 ```
 _(The version number of the libraries can be adapted by editing the `Makefile`s in the subfolders and changing the variable `VERSION` accordingly.
-Don´t forget to set the version number also in the source files.)_
+Don´t forget to set the version number also in the header file `Version.h`.)_

 #### libSerialCAN